Lich-Corals/linux-file-converter-addon/markdown/install-nautilus.md

 # Installation for Nautilus
-This section will guide you through the installation to Nautilus.
+This section will guide you through the installation for Nautilus.

 > [!IMPORTANT]
 > Make sure you have installed all [general dependencies](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/install-dependencies.md) before you try to install the script.